|

 The position as regards physical savings is somewhat different.

-There may, for example, be a shortage of skilled labour (in
+There may, for example, be a shortage of skilled labour

-physical shortage.
+rarely an inherent physical shortage.

 Therefore, all in all, neither financial nor physical savings

-are necessary before new capital investment is made and thus
+are necessary before new capital investment is made and

 The (conventional) time value of borrowed money argument